BrooklinC/crowdfundproject_backend/README.md

 **Pledges:** People interested in supporting individual athletes directly and transparently.

 **User Stories:**
-*As an Athete Creator*, I want to be able to setup my project with my profile, goals and funding needs to feature on The Golden Goose and elicit potential pledgers.
+*As an Athlete Creator*, I want to be able to setup my project with my profile, goals and funding needs to feature on The Golden Goose and elicit potential pledgers.

 *As a Pledger*, I want to browse a curated or filtered list of Athletes to be able to find and support Athletes either in sports or with stories that interest me.